Sequal32/yourcontrols/Readme.md

 2. To transfer control, you can either assign a key to `Toggle Water Rudder` or use the UI to either
    * **Relieve control** if you're currently flying
    * **Accept control** when the person flying relieves control

+## Troubleshooting
+### Missing DLL
+Run the provided vcredist_x64.exe to resolve this.

+### Input Delay / Buffer Overloaded
+If the buffer overloaded message is displaying, you will experience network delay with your partner as you're running behind on processing packets.
+To relieve this, lower the update rate in `config.json`.

 ## Configuring
 Config.json
 ```